healthyregions/chicago-environment-explorer/README.md

 This project refactors data from the a previous partnership with the City of Chicago, and gets customized as a new opensource platform for the wider community.

 This project is brought to you by the [Healthy Regions & Policies Lab (HeRoP)](https://herop.ssd.uchicago.edu/) at the Department of Geography & GIScience at the University of Illinois at Urbana-Champaign in collaboration with the Department of Geography at DePaul University.
-The original ChiVes (refactored data and integration of previous projects) emerged from the HeRoP at the Center for Spatial Data Science at the University of Chicago.
+The original ChiVes (refactored data and integration of previous projects) emerged from HeRoP while at the Center for Spatial Data Science at the University of Chicago.
 From 2022-2024, this project is funded in part from NASA to support environmental justice applications in communities.

 ## Get Involved